EthanNgit/AI-Video-Transcriber/README.md

 A Python tool for processing video/audio files to extract and transcribe speech using voice activity detection and OpenAI's Whisper API.

+## Work In progress

+ - Currently only has hardcoded processing by file, many things are not final.

 ## Features

 - Voice separation from background audio